aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 #### Pub dependency manager

-Dart has its own built-in very simple dependency manager (*just like NuGet or npm*), you simply have to declare you dependencies in you project configuration file:
+Dart has its own built-in very simple dependency manager (*just like NuGet or npm*), you simply have to declare you dependencies in you `yaml` project configuration file.

 #### Hot Reloading

 Flutter provides two modes : a **development** (also called `slow mode`) one and a **release** one.
 The first mode packages an interpreter that allows you to push new code continuously.
 The second one actually compiles it to native code to offers the best performances and allow three shaking to have smaller binaries.

-Concretely, it means that your application is updating on your device while you are typing your code.
+Concretely, it means that with development mode your application is updating on your device while you are typing your code.
 It is a major productivity boost : it will change completely the way you work.
 To be honest, once you tried it, it is difficult to go back to a cycle where you compile your entire app just for checking that a padding is okay.

 ![Hot reloading](https://flutter.io/images/intellij/hot-reload.gif)